 You’ve decided to move to Croatia.
 That’s awesome.

-Now you've got some work to do to ensure there will be no problems gaining residency.
-There are a number of items you should prepare BEFORE leaving your home country as being without them will only delay your visa application.
+Now you’ve got some work to do to ensure there will be no problems gaining residency.
+There are a number of items you should prepare BEFORE leaving your home country as being without them will only delay your residence application.

 - An apostilled original of your birth certificate